Difference Between Bruising and Hematoma

 Some persons have a higher chance of getting bruised.
 People who have purpura simplex, for instance, bruise very quickly.
 Bruises are more likely to occur when taking aspirin and anticoagulant medications.

 However, physical characteristics are used to make diagnoses.
 When a bruise first develops, it is initially red.
-Later, it turns into a purple patch, and then, after a few days, it turns yellow.
+Later, it turns into a purple patch, and then it turns yellow after a few days.
 Bruises can be a sign of significant underlying illnesses, thus it is recommended to see your doctor if you bruise frequently and for no apparent cause.

 What is Hematomas?

-A hematoma, which is a collection of blood, frequently develops after being bruised.
+A hematoma, a blood collection, frequently develops after being bruised.
 It is a more serious wound than a straightforward bruise.
 It is caused by bleeding from a vascular structure, which includes important organs.

 Hematomas can develop in several locations, even deep within the body.
 You will see discolouration resembling a bruise when it occurs close to the skin.